santiment/academy/src/docs/santiment-queries/metric-tables/index.md

 Test in [Queries](https://queries.santiment.net/query/price-related-metrics-example-488)

-Also you're able to find deciamals and contract addresses for a particular asset, e.g. uniswap:
+You are also able to find decimals and contract addresses for a particular asset, e.g. uniswap:

 ```SQL
 SELECT DISTINCT name, asset_id, decimals, contract_addresses